christophd/christophd.github.io/_posts/2015-06-29-arquillian-extension-part-1.md

 we can build the deployment archive with our server resources that we need to test and we have access to __@ArquillianResource__ annotated resources such as the REST service endpoint URI of our application.

-The test method itself is provided with a __@CitrusTest__ annotated method parameter that represents the Citrus execution test builder.
+The test method itself is provided with a __@CitrusTest__ annotation marking the test as aware of Citrus.
+In combination with that we use the __@CitrusResource__ annotated method parameter that represents the Citrus test designer.
 This is a Java DSL representation of what Citrus has to offer when it comes to sending and receiving messages over various message transports.
 The Citrus Arquillian extension will automatically inject this method parameter so we can use it inside the test method block in order to define the Citrus test logic.

 Basically we invoke the deployed REST service with Citrus using the Java DSL _send_ and _receive_ methods.
 Each receive operation in Citrus also triggers the message validation mechanism.
 This includes a syntax check in case of SOAP and XML messages with a WSDL or XSD given and a semantic check on received message body and header values.
 The tester is able to give an expected message template that is used